Darin755/Rawsonlinux/README.md

 Check out Rawson Linux website https://sites.google.com/view/rawsonlinux/home

-config.zip contains the .config directory and the rawsonlinuxscripts directory for Rawson Linux 2.0 Rawsonlinuxscripts contains the scripts for Rawson Linux .config contains the configuration files
+config.zip contains the home directory files update.zip contains update related files Rawsonlinuxscripts contains the scripts for Rawson Linux

-when the script is run it will copy the .config directory and the Rawson Linux scripts to the $HOME directory then copy the scripts to the bin directory.
-Then it will install Jarvis
+when the script is run it will copy home directory files and folders to the $HOME directory then copy the scripts from the Rawsonlinux directory to /usr/bin Then it will configure lightdm
+After that it will install Jarvis

 to install: